PATHOL 3003 - Essentials of Pathology

 Discussion of answers to questions posed in the practical class notes will take place at the end of the class.

 Attendance at the practical classes is COMPULSORY and a roll will be taken during the class.
 Macroscopic specimens used in practical classes are from the Pathology Museum.
 All catalogues with detailed information about each of the specimens can be found on the MyUni page.
 Power Point presentations with related histopathology images for self directed learning and self assessment will also be posted on MyUni as will detailed histopathology narrated videos.

 The material covered in practical classes is assessable and the practical examination will comprise questions on, including descriptions, of photographs of macroscopic and microscopic pathology.

-Small group tutorials to examine macroscopic specimens and to clarify topics covered in the lectures and practical classes will be held each fortnight (during weeks 3, 5, 8, 10, 12).
+Small group tutorials to examine macroscopic specimens and to clarify topics covered in the lectures and practical classes will be held each fortnight (week allocation will be available in the timetable on MyUni).
 Please see the tutorial roster for times and locations of your selected tutorial group.
-Tutorials will begin in week 3.
+Tutorials will begin in week 2 and are compulsory.
 Participation by each student within the tutorial group is expected.